A man carries his son on his shoulder while his wife looks on.

-If you don’t pay off your credit card in full each month, you may face an interest charge on your unpaid balance.
+If you don’t pay off your credit card bill in full each month, you may face an interest charge on your unpaid balance.
 Interest is the cost you pay your credit card issuer for borrowing money, and accrued interest is the build-up of unpaid credit card interest overtime.
 The amount of accrued interest you pay comes from multiplying your unpaid balance (the principal amount owed) by your daily interest rate.

 How does accrued interest work?